-Join Chris Nodder for an in-depth discussion in this video Usability testing: Any team can do it, part of Foundations of UX: Usability Testing .
+Join Chris Nodder for an in-depth discussion in this video Usability testing: Any team can do it, part of UX Foundations: Usability Testing.

 - Usability testing is a skill.
 Remaining neutral during a session is hard, and only comes with practice.
 Making participants feel at ease requires that you feel relaxed yourself, and that can be hard when you're just starting out.
 However, the benefits of running usability sessions are so great that it's worth going through the learning curve.
 Development teams almost always have at least one team member with sufficient empathy to become a good session moderator.